NADEE-MJ/BlackjackPython/README.md

 # BlackJackPython
-Black Jack game written in python using the pygame module.
+BlackJack game written in python using the pygame module.